Taking Advantage of Tax-Deductible Business Insurance Premiums

 Commercial Property Insurance: This coverage protects your business property and will cover the costs of repairing or replacing damaged or lost business property.
 Commercial property insurance, obviously, protects your main business properties and locations but can also cover contents, equipment, furniture, tools, warehouse contents, computers, servers, and more.

 Business Interruption Insurance: If your property is ever damaged so severely that your business needs to shut down for a period of time to rebuild or relocate, business interruption insurance will provide you with financial aid in these efforts.
 Businesses will most typically buy general liability, commercial property, and business interruption insurance as a bundle by purchasing what is referred to as a Business Owners Policy (BOP).
+You can learn more about what BOP insurance is and who should get it in our complete coverage guide linked above.

 Commercial Auto Insurance: This policy covers liability and property damages related to accidents that occurred in business-owned vehicles while an employee of your company was operating it.
 One of the most important things to note with commercial auto insurance is that you cannot claim both a deduction of your auto insurance premium and the mileage deduction, you’re going to have to choose between the two.
 So if you’re calculating car expenses using the standard mileage rate, you can’t deduct your auto insurance premium as well.
 Also, if you are using the vehicle for both business and private reasons, you are only going to be able to deduct the portion of your premium that specifically applies to the vehicle’s business uses.